allsecure-pay/open-woocommerce/README.md

 Accept payments in your WooCommerce store using AllSecure **OPEN** Platform.

-Current version: 1.7.0
+Current version: 1.7.1
-Compatible with WooCommerce <= 4.9.1
+Compatible with WooCommerce <= 5.3.1

 See a fully functional WooCommerce <a href="http://demo.allsecure.xyz/cart/open/woo" target="_new">demo store</a> with AllSecure **OPEN** as a payment gateway.

 ## Version History

+Version 1.7.1
+- Response logging

 Version 1.7.0
 - Change to the enhanced endpoint